VisualComputing/Cognitive/source.md

 N:

-Visual masking describes the perceptual phenomenon that the presence of one visual pattern can aect the visibility of another pattern [FSPG97, KB05].
+Visual masking describes the perceptual phenomenon that the presence of one visual pattern can affect the visibility of another pattern [FSPG97, KB05].

 V: